 ButcherBox vs. My Local Farmers Market

 At my local farmers market, I usually pay about $8 for a (~1 lb) package of grass-fed ground beef, $20-$60 for any grass-fed steaks/higher quality cuts of meat, $6-$15 for select cuts of free-range or organic chicken, $10-20 for a package of bacon, and $14+/lb for select heritage breed pork cuts.
 Dividing up the cost between each package(1-2 lbs each) of meat equally in my first ButcherBox, it totaled up at about $10 per package.
 Not only does this run about the same as my farmer’s market prices, in a lot of cases, but it’s also incredibly cheaper!

 Mind you, my box did include some freebies, but even searching around the add-ons, member deals, and customized options, the meat prices stay very competitive with their sustainable meat counterparts you’d find at a grocery shop or farmers markets.

 As I’m still a subscriber 😉, I’ll be adding other comparisons of ButcherBox’s prices in the future!

 A Review of ButcherBox’s Meat

-ButcherBox has a wide selection and high-standard for how they source their meats and seafood.
+ButcherBox has a wide selection and a high standard for how they source their meats and seafood.
 Here’s what you can get (this is always expanding/evolving!) and here are the credentials.

 ButcherBox’s 100% Grass-Fed & Grass-Finished Beef